NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Monk.md

 ## Mystic StrikesLevel 3

 Focusing your will into your physical attacks imbues them with mystical energy.
-Your unarmed attacks become magical, allowing them to get past resistances to non-magical attacks.
+Your unarmed attacks become magical, allowing them to get past resistances to nonmagical attacks.
 However, you still need an item such as [[Equipment/Handwraps of Mighty Blows|Handwraps of Mighty Blows (+1)]] to gain an item bonus to attack rolls or increase your attacks' weapon damage dice.

 ## Skill IncreasesLevel 3